mradosevich/CocciMicrobialCommunities/README.md

 3. two .csv files matching sample barcodes in the metadata file to sequencing library filenames in the feature-tables

 And the following code scripts:
-1. A shell script for taking the raw fasta files through the QIIME2 pipeline using the command-line interface
+1. Shell scripts for taking the raw fasta files through the QIIME2 pipeline using the command-line interface
 2. An R script for preprocessing feature-table.tsv files to create taxonomy tables
 3. An R script for analyzing alpha diversity within each sample
 4. An R script for analyzing beta diversity across the sample set